 - There is no Churchyard as such, only open grass space around the Church.
 It is understood that grass is cut by the Local Authority.
-The grass area is poorly drained with standing water in some areas. - 22.2 The flowerbed at the side of the entrance is well cared for. - There is adequate parking adjacent to the south side of the site being part of the shopping centre public parking area. - There are no boundary walls; gates or fences around the Church but the Church grounds are defined by the grass surrounding the Church up to the footpaths apart from on path, which cuts across the grounds at the east wall. - 22.5 Lighting on access routes was reported to be satisfactory. - 22.6 A Church sign has been installed on the south east facing wall of the Sanctuary.
-A new notice board is on the right hand side of the entrance with details of church services etc. - 22.7 Adjacent development: The former old peoples home and bungalows adjacent the north boundary was demolished and has been replaced with new 2 storey housing which has been welcomed as it provides an amount of security.
+The grass area is poorly drained with standing water in some areas. - 22.2 The flowerbed at the side of the entrance is well cared for. - There is adequate parking adjacent to the south side of the site being part of the shopping centre public parking area. - There are no boundary walls; gates or fences around the Church but the Church grounds are defined by the grass surrounding the Church up to the footpaths apart from on path, which cuts across the grounds at the east wall. - 22.5 Lighting on access routes was reported to be satisfactory. - 22.6 A Church sign has been installed on the south east facing wall of the Sanctuary. - 22.7 Adjacent development: The former old peoples home and bungalows adjacent the north boundary was demolished and has been replaced with new 2 storey housing which has been welcomed as it provides an amount of security.